-Tamron implements the principles of the Corporate Governance Code.
+The Company implements each principle of Japan's Corporate Governance Code.

 Disclosures based on each principle

 The Company’s policy is to examine the mid- to long-term economic rationale and future outlook of cross-shareholdings and, if cross-shareholdings are judged to contribute to improvement of the Group’s corporate value in the medium and long term, to hold shares for the purpose of stabilizing corporate management.

 With respect to individual cross-shareholdings, the board regularly examines whether or not to hold shares based on a comprehensive consideration of a range of factors including the purpose of holding the shares and the associated returns and risks, and where cross-shareholdings are considered inappropriate, the sale of the shares is considered.

 In addition, to exercise its rights as shareholder, the Company exercises its voting rights on all proposals and judges the pros and cons of each proposal from the viewpoint of improving the corporate value of the portfolio company over the medium and long term.

 In the event of a competing transactions or transactions involving conflict of interests between the Company and a Director or other related party, Tamron carries out the necessary checks, including seeking prior approval by the Board of Directors.

 【Supplementary Principle 2-4-1.
 Ensuring diversity in the promotion of core human resources, etc.】

 Tamron, which considers human resources and human rights as one of its CSR themes, makes every effort to provide employees with opportunities to develop and demonstrate their abilities in ways that respect their diversity, character and individuality, while also embracing a global perspective, value teamwork and endeavor to cultivate human resources who harness creativity.
 Under this policy, Tamron seeks to create a company that inspires people, provides safety and encourages people with diverse backgrounds to work actively, thereby ensuring further growth, going forward.